section-engineering-education/engineering-education/content/articles/setting-up-a-private-dns-server-with-raspberry-pi/index.md

 status: publish
 published: true
 url: /setting-up-a-private-dns-server-with-raspberry-pi/
-title: Setting up a private DNS server with Raspberry Pi
+title: Setting up a Private DNS Server using Raspberry Pi
-description: This article will guide us on how to setup a private dns server using Raspberry Pi.
+description: This article will guide the reader on how to setup a private DNS server using Raspberry Pi.
 author: ruphus-muita
-date: 2021-10-07T00:00:00-21:00
+date: 2021-10-08T00:00:00-02:00
 topics: [Networking]
 excerpt_separator: <!--more-->
 images: